-Adjunct faculty may teach a maximum of 3 classes at any given time not to exceed 12 credit hours.
+Part-time and adjunct faculty may teach a maximum of 3 classes at any given time not to exceed 12 credit hours.
 This is consistent with the Human Resource's defined formula which regulates part-time employee work hours.
-Chairs who wish to have an adjunct exceed this number must request such exemption in writing to the Vice President for Academic Affairs & Athletics.
+Chairs who wish to have an adjunct exceed this number must request such exemption in writing to the Dean and Vice President for Academic Affairs & Athletics.